 An Innovation Hub at Groote Schuur Hospital, home of the first heart transplant, was conceived to enable staff to drive solutions in healthcare service delivery and continue the legacy for innovation into the 21st century.

 The design concept of a maker’s workshop was developed to inspire action and constructive work, breaking the mould of a “think tank”.

-The brief required potential for scaling and roll-out throughout Africa, while accounting for future reuse or decommission.
-Working with a tight budget and the constraints of the existing structure, carpeting, ceiling and lighting, the design studio came up with a practical creative solution that optimises decorative and furnishing elements to create a versatile workspace.
-Both formal spaces for presentations and seminars are necessary as well as informal spaces for social engagement.
+The brief required potential for roll-out through Africa, while accounting for future decommission.
+A tight budget and constraints of the existing structure, carpeting, ceiling and lighting demanded a practical creative solution that optimises decorative and furnishing elements to create a versatile workspace including formal spaces for presentations and seminars and informal spaces for social engagement.

-The colour scheme uses green associated with healthcare – but on steroids in an energetic, contemporary dayglo shade.
+The colour scheme uses green associated with healthcare – in an energetic, contemporary dayglo shade.
 A chevron motif sparks the idea of work in progress.
 Pallets and packing crates form the basis for furniture.
-Raw, unfinished pine makes both a cost-effective material and reinforces the workshop concept.
+Raw, unfinished pine makes a cost-effective material and reinforces the workshop concept.
 Height-adjustable tables and chairs on castors are flexible to use sitting or standing and working, in various arrangements for spontaneous collaboration.

 Photos by Micky Hoyle